OBess/file-copy-shared-memory/README.md

 # file-copy-shared-memory
-The tool to copy data from one file to another using named shared memroy
+The tool to copy data from one file to another using named shared memory